 Nurses are critical to Parkinson's care.
 As the global population ages, and with the current shortage of neurologists specializing in the disease, it is pressing to prepare nurses how to treat Parkinson's.
 Estimates show the number of people living with Parkinson's in the U.S. is expected to rise to 1.2 million by 2030.

-Established in 2009, the program offers faculty members from undergraduate nursing programs a 50 continuing education unit (CEU) approved time, that includes academic instruction, hands-on experience with Parkinson’s patients, independent study and mentorship from nurse specialists at nationally recognized movement disorder centers.
+Established in 2009, the program offers faculty members from undergraduate nursing programs an intense accredited program (exact continuing education unit (CEU) to be confirmed, but approximately 40 CEU), that includes academic instruction, hands-on experience with Parkinson’s patients, independent study and mentorship from nurse specialists at nationally recognized movement disorder centers.
 The Parkinson's Foundation has hosted the program since 2014 as part of its commitment to training health care professionals.

 - Enhance the knowledge and confidence of nursing faculty in developing course content, delivering lectures and providing clinical mentorship on Parkinson’s in undergraduate schools of nursing.

 - Develop a long-term relationship between participating guest nursing faculty scholars and Parkinson’s experts at nationally recognized movement disorder centers.

 - Prepare baccalaureate nursing graduates to care for people living with Parkinson’s, caregivers and families.